thetaofather/mobnet/README.md

 ## High-Level Overview

-MobNet lives in “Tensor City,” a district of Bittensor subnets.
+MOBnet lives in “Tensor City,” a district of Bittensor subnets.
 Each subnet has:

 - an alpha token (example: alpha_1 for Subnet 1),
 - a reputation,
 - and *if the streets are talking* — a target on its back.

-MobNet is the underworld layer where alpha tokens become instruments in a game of timing, coordination, and clout.
+MOBnet is the underworld layer where alpha tokens become instruments in a game of timing, coordination, and clout.

-### MobNet Slang (Mini Glossary)
+### MOBnet Slang (Mini Glossary)

 - The Taofather — Subnet owner / protocol figurehead.
 Runs the city, sets the tone.
 - Boss — A hit sponsor.
 Posts jobs by depositing MOB-α and setting terms.